Solway Junction Railway: Dependency on the Caledonian

 The SJR also sought to lessen its dependence on the Maryport and Carlisle, but was unsuccessful.
-Clauses in the SJR's 1882 Bill which would have given it running powers from Brayton to Maryport were rejected.
-In 1883 the SJR promoted a Bill for a line to run from Brayton to Bassenthwaite Lake on the Cockermouth, Keswick and Penrith Railway and the Cleator and Workington Junction Railway promoted a Bill to build a line from Calva Junction, immediately north of Workington, to Brayton.
+Clauses in the SJR's 1882 bill which would have given it running powers from Brayton to Maryport were rejected.
+In 1883 the SJR promoted a bill for a line to run from Brayton to Bassenthwaite Lake on the Cockermouth, Keswick and Penrith Railway and the Cleator and Workington Junction Railway promoted a bill to build a line from Calva Junction, immediately north of Workington, to Brayton.
 Either line would have given the SJR the possibility of through traffic that could not be intercepted by the M&CR, and both were opposed by the M&CR.
-The SJR's Bill was defeated, and whilst the C&WJR got its Act it then came to a compromise with the M&CR which dashed the SJR's hopes; the new line ran from Calva Junction only to Linefoot, on the Derwent branch of the M&CR, the M&CR granting the C&WJR running powers between there and Brayton.
+The SJR's bill was defeated, and whilst the C&WJR got the Cleator and Workington Junction Railway Act 1883 (46 & 47 Vict. c. cxviii) it then came to a compromise with the M&CR which dashed the SJR's hopes; the new line ran from Calva Junction only to Linefoot, on the Derwent branch of the M&CR, the M&CR granting the C&WJR running powers between there and Brayton.